Qualis/www-qual-is/_posts/science-and-religion.md

 Science extended this perception with instruments: **microscopes, telescopes, sensors, particle detectors**.
 Each invention becoming a new artificial sense organ, creating new ways of perceiving and thus new "truths".

 But these are still **interfaces, not reality itself**.
 Donald Hoffman's *Interface Theory of Perception (ITP)* argues that perception is like a desktop: icons that hide complexity and enable action.
 The microscope shows us a bacterium, not reality "as it is".
+While representationalist theories like ITP posit hidden realities behind our perceptions, this framing itself represents a particular way of understanding our relationship to the world.

-Heidegger would add that truth (*aletheia*) is always unconcealment within a horizon.
+Heidegger offers a different approach: truth (*aletheia*) is always unconcealment within a horizon, not correspondence to a hidden reality.
 Though he would resist framing scientific instruments as "enhanced sense organs", preferring to see them as different modes of world-disclosure, an insight remains: our technological tools reshape what can appear as real.
 They extend our horizon of unconcealment, but they do not dissolve its limits.
-What we call "truth" is simply what shows itself given our current modes of disclosure.
+What we call "truth" is simply what shows itself given our current modes of disclosure—whether we understand this through the lens of filtered interfaces or phenomenological unconcealment.

 ## The Ritual of Method